 Visibility and Transparency: FinOps emphasizes the importance of transparency of cloud expenses with real-time insights and detailed breakdown of costs.
 This detailed real time expense report should allow teams to easily understand the financial landscape of their cloud usage.
 This is necessary for teams to be able to make informed decisions that align their cloud usage with budgetary considerations.

 Accountability and Responsibility: With FinOps, there’s no more passing the blame between finance and engineering over who is responsible for excessive cloud spend.
 With an effective FinOps strategy all parties that have the power to affect the organization’s cloud spend understand the costs attached to that spend and are then able to make an informed decision on if it fits within their budget or if the projected ROI is worth the cloud spend.
 Every team member is a steward of financial prudence, actively contributing to a mission of enhancing cost efficiency without compromising on performance.
+Similarly, procurement software plays a crucial role by centralizing and streamlining purchasing decisions, ensuring transparency and accountability, and enabling teams to monitor and manage expenses effectively.

 Continuous Improvement: FinOps is not just an annual product for when you are forecasting your budget.
 FinOp recognizes the dynamic nature of cloud environments and the ever-evolving needs of an organization.
 An effect FinOps strategy will require regular reviews, feedback loops, and adjustment to ensure that your organization’s cloud costs remains optimized.